rutvikk05/chess-server/README.md

 	/help Provides information on the commands available.
 	/history The current game's history.
 	/metadata Metadata of the current game.
 	/piece {"position":"square"} Gets a piece by its position on the board.
+The "position" parameter is mandatory.
 	/pieces {"color":["w","b"]} Gets the pieces on the board by color.
+The "color" parameter is mandatory.
 	/play {"color":["w","b"],"pgn":"move"} Plays a chess move on the board.
+All parameters are mandatory.
 	/quit Quits a game.
-	/start {"mode":["ai","database","player","training"]} Starts a new game.
+	/start {"mode":["ai","database","player","training"],"color":["w","b"]} Starts a new game.
+The "color" parameter is not required in training mode.
 	/status The current game status.

     Listening to commands...